woxane/Sixth-Assignment-Advanced-Multithreading/README.md

    - `Calculate Pi`: Calculate the value of Pi up to 1000 digits after the floating point.
 Find more instructions in the `PiCalculator` class.
-   - `Priority Simulator`: Manage three different thread types and ensure the order of execution between them is correctly handled.
-Try to use a `CountDownLatch` for this exercise.
-Find more instructions in the `Runner` class.
    - `Semaphore`: Solve a synchronization problem using a Semaphore that allows 2 threads to enter the critical section.
 Find more instructions in the `Controller` class.
-3. Write a comprehensive report on all exercises.
+3. Write a comprehensive report on the assignment.

 ## Notes